 This may sound blunt, but it’s true.
 It’s like calling a carpenter a cabinet maker.
 Joiners are busy people.
-Also, being so close to your trade means it’s harder to think of your trade from a customer’s point of view.
+Also, being so close to your trade means it’s harder to think of your business from a customer’s point of view.
 What words would convince a homeowner that they need a built-in entertainment unit?
 A copywriter for joiners can write words for your website that appeal to the average person, who may not even know a joiner is a cabinet maker.

 2 Custom made furniture is more than a kitchen

 Most homes have a built-in kitchen, and wouldn’t think twice of getting a professional to install a new one.
 But what about a desk, or bookshelf?
-Your joinery website can educate homeowners on how custom made joinery can increase the value of a house, making the most of every space.
+Your joinery website can educate homeowners on how custom-made joinery can increase the value of a house, making the most of every space.

 3 The process involved needs explaining